nixworks/public/news/2016/08/17/all-511-passengers-and-crew-are-evacuated-from-the-ferry-caribbean-fantasy-which-caught-fire-off-san-juan-puerto-rico.md

 ### [2016-08-17](/news/2016/08/17/index.md)

-# All 511 passengers and crew are evacuated from the ferry ''Caribbean Fantasy'' which caught fire off San Juan, Puerto Rico.
+# All 511 passengers and crew are evacuated from the ferry "Caribbean Fantasy" which caught fire off San Juan, Puerto Rico.